 Start by tearing apart your pallet.
-The easiest way is to use your sawzall to cut all of the edge connections right through the nails, and then cut through the middle.
+The easiest way to do this is to use your sawzall to cut all of the edge connections right through the nails.
+Next, you will then cut through the middle of the pallet.
 As my husband always says, “The Sawzall saws what?
 It saws all!” haha.

 Cut your 2×2″ boards to make your two base triangles.
-Chose the length you want and measure that as the outside edge.
-Then set your mitre saw to a 60 degree and make a 60 degree cut inwards on both sides.
+Choose the length you want and measure that as the outside edge.
+You will then set your mitre saw to a 60 degree and make a 60 degree cut inwards on both sides.
 Nail those pieces together.
 Make two of these.
 For my small planter, my triangles measured 15″ on the outside edge.
 My large ones were 17″.

-Trace your triangle onto your plywood board, and cut out that shape on the table saw.
-Nail the plywood triangle to the bottom of one of your triangles.
-This is your planter base.
+Trace your triangle onto your plywood board, and cut out the shape on the table saw.
+Nail the plywood triangle to the bottom of one of your triangles, which will be your base.

-The next step is to cut your pallet boards to the correct length.
-I cut my boards to 14″ long for the smaller planter, and 17″ long for the larger planter.
-You’ll need 15 boards.
+Next, you will cut up your pallet boards.
+I cut my boards to 15″ long for the smaller planter, and 17″ long for the larger planter.
+You’ll need a total of 15 boards.

-Set your table saw to 45 degrees, and cut one corner off of six of your boards.
+Set your table saw to 45 degrees, and cut one corner off each of the six boards.

-Nail two boards in place at the corner of your planter.
-You will have one gap at the edge – you will fill this gap with the piece you previously cut (see next picture).
+Nail two boards in place at the corner of your triangle.
+Once completed, you will have one gap at the edge – you will fill this gap with the piece you previously cut (see next picture).

 You will be left with a space that you have to measure.
 Measure that gap and use your table saw to cut a wood piece of the same width.
 Nail that board in place.

 Finally measure the length of the inside edge, mark it, and make a cut at 60 degrees with your saw.
 Do this three times to make the top of the planter.